|Nutrition Facts (per serving)|

 Great cocktails inspire other great cocktails and the Blood and Sand is no different.
 Scotch whisky works well in cocktails and stands up to modern flavors.

 For a newer take on the Blood and Sand, use cherry liqueur for the cherry brandy and replace the orange with passion fruit.
 The sweet vermouth is swapped for a red-wine-based liqueur.
 It's very fun and a delight to drink.

 Mixing the Blood and Sand No. 2 could not be easier.
-You will simply pour 1 ounce each of blended scotch whiskey, passion fruit puree, cherry liqueur, and red wine liqueur.
+You will simply pour 1 ounce each of blended scotch whisky, passion fruit puree, cherry liqueur, and red wine liqueur.
 Shake and strain into a chilled cocktail glass.

 Which Scotch Should You Choose?